peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/integration-and-messaging/1-sqs.md

     - DLQ is useful for debugging
     - Retention times for the messages should be set to max (14 days) in case of a DLQ
     - DLQ is a queue which is created separately and attached to the normal queue
+    - You can't mix a FIFO Queue with a NON FIFO Dead Letter Queue (both need to be FIFO or Standard)

 ### Long Polling